johnwargo/Arduino-Glowing-Pumpkin/readme.md

 <iframe src="https://player.vimeo.com/video/189246676" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/189246676">Arduino-powered Glowing Pumpkin</a> from <a href="https://vimeo.com/user39135142">John Wargo</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+This is version 1 of this project.
+I used the Adafruit NeoPixel libraries for this version and, because the NeoPixel libraries don't allow you to change the LED brightness beyond the initial setting set during initialization, I had to do the goofy color shift you'll see below.
+In version 2, I used the FastLED library which does allow for changing LED brightness on the fly.

 ## Hardware List

 For my implementation of this, I used the following hardware: